25 Best Beaches In UK: So Good They Almost Look Like An Aussie Beach!

 Runswick Bay is a 15 minute drive from the famous Whitby Beach in Yorkshire and 1h45m drive from the city of Leeds.

-Whitby Beach is probably the most famous beach in the Yorkshire area and is actually known as being the place which inspired Bram Stroker to write his famous novel, Dracula.
+Whitby Beach is probably the most famous beach in the North Yorkshire area and is actually known as being the place which inspired Bram Stroker to write his famous novel, Dracula.
+As one of the most popular beaches in the UK which looks out to the North Sea, we love the wide expansive views of the long beach, giving you enough space to chill out even when the whole of Yorkshire is visiting.

 How to get to Whitby Beach